cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

    functions gathers kernel stacks of D state tasks.

 So while this may still be a highly specialised request, there's clearly a noticeable void in readily accessible knowledge on the subject.

-Hopefully this article can improve that somewhat :-)
+For those who are interested, we will also discuss some interesting Linux arcana, some of the dangers of sharing virtual memory space, and some things you may well not know about D state process internals. :-)

 ## Why would anyone want to test this?